chef/chef-web-docs/chef_master/source/upgrade_server.rst

 Upgrading Add-ons
 =====================================================
-This section details the process for upgrading additional features after the Chef server has been upgraded.
+This section details the process for upgrading additional features after the Chef Infra Server has been upgraded.

    **Use Downloads**